Skip to main content

 Q: What is automated speed enforcement?

-A: Automated speed enforcement units are fixed radar devices equipped with cameras to monitor excessive speed in a particular area.
+A: Automated speed enforcement, also known as a speed safety camera, is a fixed radar device equipped with cameras to monitor excessive speed in a particular area.
 The devices are designed to keep our communities safer by issuing citations to speeders who endanger pedestrians, cyclists, and other drivers.
 Other cities in New Mexico and across the United States have used similar technology with positive results.

 Q: How does automated speed monitoring equipment work?

-A: Fixed units are placed in various areas of the City, based on crash and traffic data.
-Radar in these units is activated when a vehicle exceeds the set enforcement speed, which triggers a camera to capture images of the car and license plate and for the unit to measure the speed of the offending driver.
+A: Fixed units are placed in various areas of the city, based on crash and traffic data.
+Radar in these units is activated when a vehicle exceeds the set enforcement speed, triggering a camera to capture images of the vehicle and its license plate and for the unit to measure the speed of the offending driver.

 Q: How are camera locations decided?

 A: The City uses a data-driven approach to determine the appropriate placement of speed safety cameras.
-Data includes speeding and crashes, the Vision Zero High Fatal and Injury Network (HFIN), and the Vulnerability Index.
+This data includes speeding and crashes, as well as the Vision Zero High Fatal and Injury Network (HFIN), and the Vulnerability Index.
 Council Districts and community feedback are also considered.
 Once a potential camera location is identified, there are site-specific feasibility requirements that must be considered.
 For example, access to power, sight distance, and ensuring there are no camera lens obstructions.

 Q: Where are the cameras located?